-Donations are needed to purchase equipment to outfit a second Catheterisation Laboratory (Cath Lab) in order for Bendigo Health to offer 24/7 service for emergency cardiac interventions.
+Donations are needed to fund a second Catheterisation Laboratory (Cath Lab) in order provide the foundations for Bendigo Health to offer 24/7 service for emergency cardiac interventions.

 To perform emergency cardiac procedures in a Cathlab, medical imaging equipment called a fluoroscopy machine is used to view real-time moving pictures of the heart and coronary arteries.
 This helps cardiologists diagnose disease and guides them during procedures – such as stents or angioplasty to open blocked blood vessels that supply blood to the heart.

 Ischaemic heart disease (also known as coronary heart disease) can ultimately lead to heart attack.
 It is the leading cause of death in Australia.
 People living outside major Australian cities are 44% more likely to die from this disease than those living in major cities, according to the Australian Bureau of Statistics.
 Advances and improvements in the treatment and care of patients with heart disease have reduced fatalities over the last decade, however timely treatment and prevention is a priority.